-At least some assignments in this course use the plagiarism prevention tool, Unicheck.
+At least some assignments in this course use the plagiarism prevention tool in Canvas.
 This tool does not require any additional system requirements.
-When submitting an assignment with Unicheck enabled, a plagiarism report viewable by your instructor will be generated.
+When submitting an assignment, a plagiarism report viewable by your instructor will be generated.
 Before submitting the assignment, you are required to check a box stating that the assignment you are submitting is your own original work.